-Drilling and Field Services
+Drilling Services

 Bison Drilling and Field Services LLC, or Bison, has performed drilling and field services for us under master drilling agreements and master field services agreements.
 These agreements are terminable by either party on 30 days' prior written notice, although neither party will be relieved of its respective obligations arising from a drilling contract being performed prior to such termination.
 Bison was a wholly-owned subsidiary of Diamondback O&G LLC until March 31, 2011, when various entities controlled by Wexford started contributing capital to Bison.
 These contributions aggregated \$11.5 million and ultimately diluted Diamondback O&G LLC's ownership interest to 52.2%.
 In September 2011, Diamondback O&G LLC sold a 25% interest in Bison to Gulfport for \$6.0 million, subject to adjustment.
 At the time of the transaction, an affiliate of Wexford beneficially owned approximately 13.3% of Gulfport's common stock, but that ownership is now less than 1%.
 In April 2012, Gulfport increased its ownership interest in Bison to 40%.
 As a result of these transactions, Diamondback O&G LLC's ownership interest in Bison was reduced to 22%, with the remaining equity interests in Bison held by Gulfport and various entities controlled by Wexford.
 In June 2012, Diamondback O&G LLC distributed its remaining interest in Bison to its member, which is an entity controlled by Wexford.
-For the six months ended June 30, 2013 and the years ended December 31, 2012 and 2011, we were billed \$9.6 million, \$16.0 million and \$16.3 million, respectively, by Bison for drilling and field services.
-We owed \$0.7 million, \$0.1 million and \$0.2 million to Bison as of June 30, 2013, December 31, 2012 and 2011, respectively.
+For the years ended December 31, 2012 and 2011, we were billed \$16.0 million and \$16.3 million, respectively, by Bison for drilling services at March 31, 2013.